Knightflare15/Tetris/MASTER_README.md

 Important ideas:

-- persistent connection;
+- A persistent connection avoids repeated request setup overhead and lets the app keep one live channel open for ongoing state exchange.
-- server push;
+- Server push means the backend can immediately send snapshots or events when state changes, instead of waiting for the browser to ask.
-- low-latency state distribution;
+- Low-latency state distribution is one of the main reasons realtime transport is used here, because two-player game state needs to stay visually consistent.
-- disconnect and reconnect handling.
+- Disconnect and reconnect handling are essential because realtime correctness is not only about fast updates, but also about surviving unstable connectivity.

 What to understand: